AbelWeldaregay/Localization-Android/README.md

 # Localization - Android

-A mobile application to keep track of your visits to your favorite places.
+A mobile application that streamlines the need to save and caluclate the shortest route to your favorite places.

 # Key Features
 - Google Maps API
 - Finding shortest path between two locations
-- Location Check-Ins
+- Calculating address given the latitude and longitude
+- Checking-In to a location
+- Saving your current location
-- Saving locations
+- Saving a location from the google maps activity
-- Lat & Lang -> Address

 # Screenshots - Potrait